iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

 SBI may introduce subtle discrepancies that propagate through the inference pipeline, resulting in biased posterior estimates.

-Model misspecification in SBI was first systematically addressed by Frazier et al. (2020)
+The consequences of model misspecification in SBI were first analyzed systematically by Frazier et al. (2019) in the context of rejection sampling-based Approximate Bayesian Computation (ABC) <d-cite key="frazier_model_2019"></d-cite>.
+They showed that, under misspecification, ABC procedures concentrate on pseudo-true parameters that minimize discrepancies between simulated and observed data, and that resulting credible sets can exhibit distorted frequentist coverage.
+This work established that misspecification is not merely a philosophical concern but has concrete implications for SBI workflows.

-<d-cite key="frazier_model_2019"></d-cite> in the context of Approximate Bayesian
+In _neural_ SBI methods, where neural networks approximate posterior distributions (or likelihoods or likelihood ratios) based on simulations, the problem becomes particularly acute.
+A popular approach is neural posterior estimation (NPE), where a neural network learns a parametric approximation of the posterior distribution (e.g., a mixture of Gaussians, a normalizing flow, or a diffusion model) using simulated data.
+Cannon et al.
-Computation (ABC).
-However, this post focuses on _neural_ SBI methods, where the problem becomes particularly acute.
-Neural SBI methods use neural networks to approximate posterior distributions (or likelihoods or likelihood ratios) based on simulations.
-A popular approach is neural posterior estimation (NPE, <d-cite key="papamakarios_fast_2016"></d-cite>), where a neural network learns a parametric approximation of the posterior distribution (e.g., a mixture of Gaussians, a normalizing flow, or a diffusion model) using simulated data.
-However, neural networks trained on simulations can fail catastrophically when applied to observed data that lie outside the training distribution—producing arbitrarily incorrect predictions with overconfident uncertainty estimates.
-This issue has been systematically studied by Cannon et al. (2022)
+(2022) <d-cite key="cannon_investigating_2022"></d-cite> conducted a first
-<d-cite key="cannon_investigating_2022"></d-cite>.
+comprehensive study of neural SBI algorithms under different forms of model misspecification and found that performance can degrade severely: neural networks trained on simulations can fail catastrophically when applied to observed data that lie outside the training distribution—producing arbitrarily incorrect predictions with overconfident uncertainty estimates—and existing mitigation strategies do not prevent failure in all cases.

 Before reviewing methods to mitigate misspecification in neural SBI, it is important to distinguish between different sources of misspecification in the workflow: